TheChymera/chymeric_tutorials/source/_posts/2014-09-22-remote-octopress-blogging.markdown

 ##Sync

-Sync, short for synchronization, means keeping your directories and files consistent over multiple machines, with updates spreading from the machine they were authored on to all others.
+Sync (short for synchronization) means keeping your directories and files consistent over multiple machines, with updates spreading from the machine they were authored on to all others.
 There are many software solutions for syncing (commonly referred to as sync clients), with some of the more popular being: [Dropbox](http://en.wikipedia.org/wiki/Dropbox_(service)), [Google Drive](http://en.wikipedia.org/wiki/Google_Drive), [BitTorrent Sync](http://en.wikipedia.org/wiki/BitTorrent_Sync), and [Syncthing](http://en.wikipedia.org/wiki/Syncthing) (the latter two being non-could-based, and the latter also being open source).

 To set up syncing for static site generation, install a sync client of your choice on all your mobile devices **plus** on one (*just* one - in order to avoid update conflicts) machine that is neigh-continuously online.
 This latter machine can either be a server or simply your desktop computer (if you never turn it off).
-For the purposes of this guide (which specifically gives inotify instructions) you should also make sure that the respective server or desktop machine runs Linux.
+To follow this guide's inotify-specific sections you should also make sure that the respective server or desktop machine runs a Linux distribution.

 Once your sync network is ready, simply enable syncing for your Octopress blog root - or just for your `/source`  or `/source/_posts` directory.